geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Tho' from my breast its sweetest hope is riven,
 " Love must not triumph o'er a promise given."
 At length he said — " My adverse fates prevail,
-" Blest be thy future hours, and thine the Veil !
+" Blest be thy future hours, and thine the Veil!
 " Yet ere a gift so valued I resign,
 " Find me some maid whose form may equal thine;
 " Nor let her outward charms alone allure, 580